Ride the Wild Heart of Tasmania

 Day 5: Departure

-3 to 4 hours in the saddleThis morning, breakfast will be cooked up at the retreat while you enjoy the morning birdsong and spot wallabies and potaroos in the surrounding scrub.
+3 hours in the saddleThis morning, breakfast will be cooked up at the retreat while you enjoy the morning birdsong and spot wallabies and potaroos in the surrounding scrub.
 Your final ride is here and it will conclude a special week on a magnificent private property with tracks that take you through irrigated pastures with beautiful Murray Grey cattle grazing, before ascending into native forest with views over thousands of acres of farming land and out to the mountains beyond Launceston.

 After a final lunch shared together, you’ll be dropped back in Launceston by around 5pm so can catch evening flights home should you wish.